by Dr. C.H. Weaver M.D. updated 11/2022

 EGFRs are small proteins that are found on the surface of all cells.
 EGFR binds proteins circulating in the blood called growth factors.
 The binding action between EGFR and growth factors stimulates biological processes within the cell to promote growth of a cell in a strictly controlled manner.
 However, in many cancer cells, EGFR is either abundantly over-expressed or the EGFR biological processes that normally stimulate cell growth are constantly active.
 This leads to the uncontrolled and excessive growth of the cancer cell.

-Guidelines from the International Association for the Study of Lung Cancer (IASLC) have been developed and they recommend EGFR mutation testing at initial diagnosis of all lung cancer patients.
+Guidelines from the International Association for the Study of Lung Cancer (IASLC) have been developed and they recommend testing for EGFR and ALK mutations, and PDL-1 in all individuals with newly diagnosed lung cancer.

 First-generation EGFR TKIs